 I will explain why.
 Something is being insinuated here and the Minister has said it on the record of the House and in other forums.
 The Minister said it directly to me one time here in the Chamber and I take it very much on board.
 He said that people are dying in my county because they are driving unaccompanied.
 I have spoken to road traffic investigators and, of course, it is true to say there have been accidents where young people were driving without being accompanied by a person with a full licence.
 However, is it true to say that was the only contributing factor in those accidents?
 Not at all.
 If five people with full licences were in that car, the accident that happened could very well have happened.
 It is a very bland answer to give to people.

 It is totally wrong to insinuate that there will be no road traffic accidents if we ensure that no driver will be driving without a person with a full licence in the car.
 I know of an accident where two beautiful young men lost their lives.
 That accident took place late at night.
 The two young men were doing nothing wrong.
 They were driving along heading home and unfortunately they left the road.
-While we cannot be absolutely certain, when the matter was investigated afterwards the cause was found to be a deer out on the road which they swerved to avoid and unfortunately lost control of their car and lost their lives.
+While we cannot be absolutely certain, when the matter was investigated afterwards the cause was found to be a deer out on the road which they swerved around to avoid and they unfortunately lost control of their car and lost their lives.
 If a line of people with full licences were sitting in that car, how would it have changed the course of that?

 Coming back to amendment No. 29, is this the magic bullet which, if implemented, will mean no more deaths of young people on our roads?
 The Minister knows that is not true.
 The Minister and others might say that if it saved one life, would it not be worthwhile.
 Of course, it would.
 Every one of us wants to see every life being saved.
 At the same time, the Minister needs to be balanced and sensible about introducing legislation.
 He needs to look at the enormity of what it will mean on the ground.
 If I thought the Minister was correct, I would be pointing out ways he could combine this with investing serious money - the economy is supposed to be improving - into speeding up the issuing of full driver licences.